 Q: We sell your products at our store.
 A customer asks: 'What essential oils are good for arthritis topically?'
 What can she put into a bath to help relieve the pain and stiffness?
 Thank you for your time.
 Sincerely, S.J. @ Silver Heart Int'l

 When using Essential Oils in a bath, you can use a single oil, or two or three.
 Use no more than five drops total and no more than three drops of any single oil (but, no more than 2 drops of Chamomile or Pepper in a bath).
-Mix the oils with a teaspoon of honey or cream before adding to the bath and be careful not to get in eyes.
+Mix the oils with a teaspoon of carrier oil or cream before adding to the bath and be careful not to get in eyes.

 For an ointment, add a total of two drops essential oil to one teaspoon of carrier/vegetable oil (such as Sweet Almond Oil), and apply to affected joints two or three times daily.
-Note: We also make a premixed arthritis formula.

 Whenever heat is applied to a painful, stiff joint it is VERY important to gently move the joint as much as possible immediately afterward.
 Otherwise the heat will cause congestion which will make things worse rather than better.